Dispute at key German plant could hit Daimler output

-FRANKFURT Germany's Daimler (DAIGn.DE) could suffer a drop in production of Mercedes-Benz luxury cars next month because of a dispute over future projects between management and unions at a key plant.
+FRANKFURT (Reuters) - Germany's Daimler (DAIGn.DE) could suffer a drop in production of Mercedes-Benz luxury cars next month because of a dispute over future projects between management and unions at a key plant.

 The works council at Untertuerkheim, home to Daimler's global headquarters, will oppose any overtime work from July 1 if management refuses to assign orders for development and production of an electric powertrain to the plant, works council chief Wolfgang Nieke said on Thursday.